dissemin/dissemin/doc/sphinx/install.rst

 *You are not forced to configure ORCID to work on Dissemin, just create a super user and use it!*

-Create an account on `Sandbox ORCID <sandbox.orcid.org>` Go to "Developer Tools", verify your mail using `Mailinator <mailinator.com>`.
+Create an account on `Sandbox ORCID <sandbox.orcid.org>`

+Go to "Developer Tools", verify your mail using `Mailinator <mailinator.com>`.

-Set up a redirection URI to be `localhost:8000` or where your Dissemin server is running.
+Set up a redirection URI to be `localhost:8000` (supposed to be where your Dissemin instance server is running).

 Take your client ID and your secret key, you'll use them later.